10 CCA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Reveal answer and explanations

-AThe ClusterMesh egress gateway is filtering traffic from cluster-2; check the egress rules
+AThe ClusterMesh egress gateway is filtering traffic from cluster-2; check policy

 Incorrect.
 ClusterMesh doesn't use egress gateways for inter-cluster service traffic.